Daredevil season 1: Marketing

 At the October 2014 New York Comic Con, footage from the series was shown.
 In January 2015, a motion film poster was released to coincide with the revealing of the streaming date for the first season.
 The following month, on February 4, a teaser trailer was released.
-Merrill Barr of Forbes noted the dark tone of the trailer in a similar vein to DC Comics' Arrow and different from Marvel's ABC series, but questioned the timing of the trailer debut after Super Bowl XLIX, especially as the company did not air trailers during the event for Avengers: Age of Ultron or Ant-Man and could have benefited from introducing "its latest and riskiest show" to general audiences through it.
+Merrill Barr of Forbes noted the dark tone of the trailer in a similar vein to DC Comics' Arrow and different from Marvel's ABC television series, but questioned the timing of the trailer debut after Super Bowl XLIX, especially as the company did not air trailers during the event for Avengers: Age of Ultron or Ant-Man and could have benefited from introducing "its latest and riskiest show" to general audiences through it.
 In March 2015, an additional motion poster was released, which featured all major characters and Avengers Tower in the background of the poster, as well as the possible reveal of Murdock's red suit in his reflection.
 In the lead up to the first-season premiere, a street marketing campaign appeared across the world in 12 cities with various artists creating murals.
 On April 2, 2015, the series had its premiere at the Regal Premiere House at L.A.
 Live where the first two episodes were previewed.

 Release

 Streaming

-The first season of Daredevil was released on April 10, 2015 on the streaming service Netflix, in all territories where it is available, in Ultra HD 4K.
+The first season of Daredevil was released on April 10, 2015, on the streaming service Netflix, in all territories where it is available, in Ultra HD 4K.
 On April 14, 2015, Daredevil was the first Netflix series to receive its Descriptive Video Service audio description track, "a narration track that describes what is happening on-screen, including physical actions, facial expressions, costumes, settings and scene changes."
 By April 16, episodes for the series had been pirated by 2.1 million individual users worldwide, according to Excipio, a piracy tracking firm, surpassed in that timeframe only by Game of Thrones.
-The biggest countries for piracy were Brazil (190,274 torrent downloaders), India (149,316), the U.S. (144,351), the UK (119,891), France (105,473) and Australia (101,025).
+The biggest countries for piracy were Brazil (190,274 torrent downloaders), India (149,316), the US (144,351), the UK (119,891), France (105,473) and Australia (101,025).
 Except for India, Netflix was available in each of those countries at the time.
-The season was enhanced to be available in high dynamic range after its initial release by post-production vendor Deluxe.
+The season was enhanced to be available in high-dynamic-range video after its initial release by post-production vendor Deluxe.

 The season, along with the additional Daredevil seasons and the other Marvel Netflix series, was removed from Netflix on March 1, 2022, due to Netflix's license for the series ending and Disney regaining the rights.
 The season became available on Disney+ in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand on March 16, ahead of its debut in Disney+'s other markets by the end of 2022.